NickLowery/StoryCircles/README.md

 Have you ever played the game where a group of people take turns contributing single words to write a story?
 Story Circles is a web implementation of that game.
 Users can register, log in, and then start or join a group (I call it a Circle) where they play the game.

 All the users are updated in real time with other users' input in their Circle.
+I used the Channels library to make this work.

 Users can only type a word on their turn, and the app does some basic enforcement of rules of the game:
-- One word at a time
+- One word per turn
-- Ending a sentence with a period, exclamation mark, or question mark uses your turn.
+- You can also use your turn to end a sentence with a period, question mark, or exclamation mark.
+- You can put a comma between the previous word and your word.
 - You can hyphenate another word onto the previous word.
-- You can put a comma between the previous word and your word.
 - No punctuation is allowed in this version, except for the marks mentioned above, and apostrophes.
 - On your turn, if the previous sentence has ended, you can propose a paragraph break or ending the story.
 Unanimous consent is required for either.
 This is how my friends and I used to play the game.

-The app doesn't attempt to check that "words" are real words, or that grammar makes sense, etc. It just tries to make sure that punctuation can only be used in reasonable ways and that the typography will make sense in the context of words and allowed punctuation.
+The app doesn't attempt to check that "words" are real words, or that grammar makes sense, etc. It just tries to make sure that punctuation can only be used according to these rules and that the typography will make sense in the context of words and allowed punctuation, by capitalizing the first word in a sentence, making sure there's exactly one space between words, etc.

 The app also provides users the ability to see a list of finished stories and read them, as well as very basic author profile pages with a list of stories the